 Operation Blue Roof is for primary residences or permanently occupied rental properties with less than 50 percent structural damage.
 Vacation rental properties are not eligible for the program.
 Once the blue roof is installed, the structure must be habitable.
 Not all roof types qualify for the program.
 Roofs that are flat or made of clay, slate or asbestos tile do not qualify.
 All storm debris must be removed for the roof to qualify.

-Structures Specialists serve a vital function to the Task Force.
-They design shoring systems to stabilize structures for rescuers to gain safe access to those who are trapped.
-These specialists evaluate the immediate structural conditions at the incident and recommend the appropriate hazard mitigation.
+Structures Specialists (StS) serve a vital function to the FEMA National US&R Response System.
+The Incident Support Team’s Engineering Cell makes specific assignments for the Corps’ Structures Specialists.
+Assignments may be to augment the Task Forces, the Military, or to other agencies and departments.
+StS design shoring systems to stabilize structures for rescuers to gain safe access to those who are trapped inside a damaged structure.
+These “Specialists” evaluate the immediate structural conditions at the incident and recommend the appropriate hazard mitigation.

-The Corps Structures Specialists Cadre is comprised of USACE personnel with at least 5 years of engineering experience consisting of structural design and basic construction techniques for wood, masonry, concrete, and steel.
+The Corps Structures Specialists (StS) Cadre is comprised of at least 50 trained USACE engineers with at least 5 years of engineering experience consisting of structural design and basic construction techniques for building systems comprised of wood, masonry, concrete, and steel.
+The Corps’ StS meet specific requirements to fill this FEMA US&R Position Description.
 The Structures Specialists are trained in Rescue Systems 1 (a basic rescue skills course).
 They also receive instruction in structural collapse patterns, hazard identification and building monitoring, rapid assessment of buildings, building triage and marking systems, advance shoring and shoring calculations.
+StS are equipped and uniformed to deploy within a 6-hour window and prepared to minimally survive in austere conditions.
 Mission durations are short, usually 6 to 10 days.